-Don't wait until it's too late!
 Whether it's a financial concern, academic concern or anything that is causing you difficulty please let us know.
-Visit the Center for Learning And Student Success in the Student Support Services Building room 130 (Boca Raton Campus) or call us at (561) 297-0906 or e-mail email@example.com if you need help with anything throughout your FAU experience.
+Visit the Center for Learning And Student Success in General Classroom South (GS 223 on Boca Raton Campus) or call us at (561) 297-0906 or e-mail email@example.com if you need help with anything throughout your FAU experience.